 We use the "Where the Jobs Are" list to identify those occupations that are growing.
 We don't use wage or other kinds of criteria to refine the list; it consists entirely of those jobs in which we expect to see openings over the next 10 years.
-Occupations on this list are those with projected annual average total job openings greater than or equal to 645 per year.
+Occupations on this list are those with projected annual average job openings equal to or greater than 170 per year.